FFTAI/Wiki-GRx-Deploy/DEMOS.md

 python demo_servo_on.py ./config/config_xxx.yaml
 ```

-### demo_stand.py
+### demo_move_position.py

-> **Notice**:
-> - This demo only shows how to make the robot joints move to the standing position.
-> - It does not show how to make the robot stand up and balance itself.

-This demo script demonstrates how to make the robot move to the standing position.
+This demo script demonstrates how to make the robot move to the default standing position.
-The script sends commands to set the desired joint positions for the robot to stand up.
+The script sends commands to set the desired joint positions for the robot to move.

 To run the demo, execute the script using the command:

 ```
-python demo_stand.py ./config/config_xxx.yaml
+python demo_move_position.py ./config/config_xxx.yaml
 ```

 ## RL Demos